wp-hooks/vscode-wordpress-hooks/CONTRIBUTING.md

-# Contributing to Autocomplete WordPress Hooks
+# Contributing to this extension

 Code contributions, bug reports, and feedback are very welcome.
 These should be submitted through [the GitHub repository](https://github.com/wp-hooks/vscode-wordpress-hooks).